dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ### Enable Dash0 Monitoring For a Namespace

-For _each namespace_ that you want to monitor with Dash0, enable workload monitoring by installing a _Dash0 monitoring resource_ into that namespace:
+For _each namespace_ that you want to monitor with Dash0, enable monitoring by installing a _Dash0 monitoring resource_ into that namespace:

 Create a file `dash0-monitoring.yaml` with the following content: